Kadapa

 Kadapa is a city in the southern part of Andhra Pradesh, India.
 It is located in the Rayalaseema region, and is the district headquarters of YSR Kadapa district.
-As of the 2022 Census of India, the city had a population of 466,000, a 2.42% increase from 2021.
 It is located 8 km south of the Penna River.
 The city is surrounded on three sides by the Nallamala and Palkonda Hills lying on the tectonic landscape between the Eastern and Western ghats.
-Black and Red ferrous soils occupy the region.
+Black and red ferrous soils occupy the region.
 The city is nicknamed "Gadapa" ('threshold') since it is the gateway from the west to the hills of Tirumala.

-Kadapa has been under different rulers in its history, including the Cholas, the Vijayanagara Empire and Kingdom of Mysore.
+Kadapa has been under different rulers in its history, including the Cholas, the Vijayanagara Empire and the Kingdom of Mysore.